deegrams221/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is a cyptographic text string that is a secret key that allows access to protected routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    Use protected routes, require auth token credentials

 - [ ] Describe how web servers work.

+    A physical web server hosts websites/apps and is connected to the internet so the websites/apps can be shared around the world.
+The code that maintains the physical web server is also called a web server and it's main purpose is to deliver the web pages it retrieves from the projects code to users when requested.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    POST, PUT, DELETE

 ## Project Set Up